Johan en de Alverman

-Johan en de Alverman (Johan and the Alverman) was a Flemish children's TV series, broadcast on the BRT (now the VRT) between 1965 and 1966.
+Johan en de Alverman (Johan and the Alverman) was a Flemish children's TV series, broadcast on the BRT (now the VRT) from 1965 to 1966.

-Together with Captain Zeppos, it is considered to be one of the classics of Flemish children's television.
-It was very popular and has been repeated many times.
-It was also a huge success in Italy, Germany, the Netherlands, Sweden and Norway.
+Together with Captain Zeppos, it is considered one of the classics of Flemish children's television.
+The show was very popular and has been rerun numerous times.
+It also achieved significant success in Italy, Germany, the Netherlands, Sweden and Norway.